hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 radiation, but there is absolutely no evidence that they were exposed to such.
 Yet they show multiple mutations in their cells from several tissues.”
-Somakhya: “Ah… ADP ribosylation of Mov10, cleavage of Shank3, now mutagenesis of DNA\!
+Somakhya: “Ah… ADP ribosylation of Mov10, cleavage of Shank3, now mutagenesis of DNA!
 Did you detect a virus in these new patients?”
 Vrishchika: “Investigation underway, will return to it as soon as we are done.”
 Jhilleeka: “Here is the sequence of the first virus.”
 Somakhya got to analyzing it right away.
 After sometime he remarked: “This is no